The end of financial year is fast approaching. Once you get past all the build-up…

 New Year Financial Health TipsPreview Changes (opens in a new tab)

-I will ask for a raise or change jobs
+I will ask for a raise or change careers

 If you don’t ask, you don’t get it – Mahatma Gandhi

 A quick way to make extra money is to ask for a raise at work.
 The extra income can go towards paying off your mortgage, boosting your savings or investing in something valuable like housing or the stock market.
 As the saying goes: “if you don’t ask, you don’t get it” — so while it might be nerve-wracking to ask your boss for a raise, it’s still important to give it a go.
 The worst that could happen is that they say no. If they do say no, consider looking for another job that pays more.
 There’s no harm in looking.